cgogn/cgogn.github.io/index.md

 <p align="center">
 	<img alt="Oriented map" src="/assets/img/oriented_gmap.png">
-	<em>Left: the darts of the G-map have been partitionned in two sets, each corresponding to one of the two orientations of the object.
+	<em>Figure 4: Left: the darts of the G-map have been partitionned in two sets, each corresponding to one of the two orientations of the object.
 Right: the oriented combinatorial map yielded by dart d; φ1 = α1 ◦ α0 and φ2 = α2 ◦ α0 relations are represented respectively by blue-green and blue-red links.</em>
 </p>

 As they represent the exact same object, keeping the two orientations of an orientable G-map is not necessary and one of these sets can be dropped, leading to a twice more compact representation.
 One orientation of an orientable G-map is actually a combinatorial map, defined as a set of darts D along with n functions φi : D → D, 1 ≤ i ≤ n, with φi = αi ◦ α0.
 The φ1 function is a permutation that links the ordered vertices around oriented faces.
 The φi, i ≤ 2 ≤ n functions are involutions, as stated by the constraint expressed above on the αi involutions.
 From a constructive point of view, each of these involutions allows to glue pairs of i-dimensional cells along their common (i-1)-dimensional boundary cell.